How to enable the Cilium Hubble UI in a Civo k3s cluster

 pulumi new yaml --force

-For our demo infrastructure, we just need the bare minimum thats why I create only a Firewall
+For our demo infrastructure, we just need the bare minimum thats why I create only a Firewall and the KubernetesCluster resource.

 name: pulumi-civo-cilium-hubble